 Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Grants and donations received for the acquisition of specific capital assets are recorded as deferred capital contributions and recognized into revenue at a rate corresponding with the amortization rate for the related capital assets.
+Grants, donations and other contributions received for the acquisition of specific capital assets are recorded as deferred capital contributions and recognized into revenue at a rate corresponding with the amortization rate for the related capital assets.